tomhohenstein/tomhohenstein.github.io/_posts/2015-01-13-Instruction-Network.md

 This project attempts to represent instructional statistics from [WPI's Gordon Library](http://www.wpi.edu/academics/library.html) as a network graph and has two primary goals:

 * To learn the process and skills necessary to create an interactive, online network graph
-* To see what our "instructional network" looks like.
+* To see what our "instructional network" looks like

 I hope that reviewing our statistics as a network graph will help us ask questions like: